alphagov/govuk-user-journey-analysis-tools/README.md

 # `govuk-user-journey-analysis-tools`

 Data analysis pipelines to investigate distinct user journey behaviour across GOV.UK:

-1. Spider diagram tool
+##### Spider Diagram tool
 Visualisation displaying entry and exit data of a [GOV.UK][govuk] page of interest, over a date range and device category(ies).
 This data is broken down further by internal/external links, and the individual entry/exit pages paired with the count and proportion of page views.
 Answers the question, *'In regards to page X, which page have users come from, and which page do they go to next?'*

-2. Reverse path tool
+##### Reverse Path tool
 A CSV file presenting the *previous* page paths that reached a [GOV.UK][govuk] page of interest, over a date range and device category(ies).
 The count and proportion of sessions visiting distinct, subsetted journeys are compiled together, and returned as a sorted list in descending order.
-Answers the question, *'What journeys have users gone on to arrive at page X?'*
+Answers the question, *'Which pages do users visit before arriving at page X?'*

-3. Forward path tool
+##### Forward Path tool
 A CSV file presenting the *following* page paths that reached a [GOV.UK][govuk] page of interest., over a date range and device category(ies).
 The count and proportion of sessions visiting distinct, subsetted journeys are compiled together, and returned as a sorted list in descending order.
-Answers the question, *'What journeys do users go on to following page X?'*
+Answers the question, *'Which pages do users visit following page X?'*

 ## Getting started